GENeSYS-MOD/GENeSYS_MOD.readthedocs/docs/source/mathematical_formulation/variables.rst

 -------------------
 **Sets: [Year,Region] Unit: [M€]**

+Represents the overall net present‐value expenditure for a region in a specific year, obtained by summing:

+- :ref:`totaldiscountedcostbytechnology` across all technologies

+- :ref:`totaldiscountedstoragecost` across all storage assets.

+.. _totaldiscountedcostbytechnology:

 TotalDiscountedCostByTechnology
 -------------------------------
 **Sets: [Year,Technology,Region] Unit: [M€]**

+Represents the net present‐value cost of operating and investing in a specific technology and region during a given year.
+It is calculated as the sum of:

+- :ref:`discountedoperatingcost` (annual fixed + variable operating costs)

+- :ref:`discountedcapitalinvestment` (new capacity expenditure)

+- :ref:`discountedtechnologyemissionspenalty` (emissions fines)

+- :ref:`discountedannualproductionchangecost` (ramp‐up/ramp‐down costs)

+minus :ref:`discountedsalvagevalue` (residual value recovered at horizon).

+.. _totaldiscountedstoragecost:

 TotalDiscountedStorageCost
 --------------------------
 **Sets: [Storage,Year,Region] Unit: [M€]**

+Denotes the net present‐value cost of adding and operating storage capacity in a region during a given year.
+It equals the :ref:`discountedcapitalinvestmentstorage` minus the :ref:`discountedsalvagevalue` of that storage at the end of the model horizon.

 TotalREProductionAnnual
 -----------------------
 **Sets: [Year,Region,Fuel] Unit: [PJ]**

+Represents the total annual energy output (in PJ) from all renewable technologies producing a given fuel in a region and year.
+It is used to enforce both minimum renewable‐production targets and year‐to‐year growth paths based on specified demand ratios.

 TotalTechnologyAnnualActivity
 -----------------------------
 **Sets: [Year,Technology,Region] Unit: [PJ]**

+Represents the total annual energy output of a given technology in a region and year, calculated by summing its annual production across all fuels.

 TotalTechnologyModelPeriodActivity
 ----------------------------------
 **Sets: [Technology,Region] Unit: [PJ]**

+Represents the  sum of a technology’s annual output over the entire model horizon.
+It is then subject to any model‐period upper or lower activity limits.

 TotalTradeCapacity
 ------------------
 **Sets: [Year,Fuel,Region,Region] Unit: [GW/PJ]**

+Represents the total available transport capacity for a specific fuel between two regions in a given year.
+It equals the preset trade capacity plus any newly added and commissioned trade capacity that comes online that year.

 TotalTradeCosts
 ---------------